Categories

 Category Description

 Artwork created digitally and intended to exist in a digital space or images that are heavily collaged or manipulated to produce a new image using digital tools.
+This includes illustrations created digitally.

 Examples (including but not limited to)

-Digital collages, CGI, VR, digital painting, and fractal art.
+Digital collages, CGI, VR, and digital painting.

 Special Instructions